FeatureBaseDB/featurebase-docs/docs/sql-guide/examples/sql-eg-select/sql-eg-select-sample-db.md

 nav_exclude: true
 ---

-# How do I evaluate Featurebase using SQL queries?
+# How do I query the billion row database?
 {: .no_toc }

-Query a billion-row database to evaluate FeatureBase.
+{% include /cloud-db/cloud-sample-db-summary.md %}

+Learn how fast the FeatureBase database is by running queries against the `cseg` (customer segmentation) and `skills` tables

 {% include page-toc.md %}